Battle of Limburg (1792)

-The Battle of Friedberg, also called the Battle of Limburg, took place on 10 November 1793 between French and Prussian troops during the French Revolutionary Wars.
+The Battle of Limburg, also called the Battle of Friedberg, was a battle of the War of the First Coalition, itself part of the French Revolutionary Wars.
+It took place on 9 November 1792 at Limburg an der Lahn between French Revolutionary forces and Prussian troops, ending in a French victory.

 Battle

 While the Austrians saw themselves on the eve of losing their possessions in Belgium, the Prussian army, which had scarcely escaped from France, hastened to the aid of the Palatinate invaded by French General Adam Philippe, Comte de Custine.
 After having protected Koblenz by leaving a division there, Prussian field marshal Charles William Ferdinand, Duke of Brunswick-Wolfenbüttel settled in and around Limburg, where he considered himself well-situated to block French progress.
 On 8 November Custine ordered Colonel Jean Nicolas Houchard to assemble all his detachments and to attack the Prussians in Limburg.
 Louis Dominique Munnier was to support the attack with his corps.

 Houchard surprised the Prussians, who, believing themselves safe in Limburg, had established negligible defenses.
 The French quietly installed their batteries before the enemy even thought of defending themselves.
 Nevertheless, after some hesitation, the Prussians brought out their troops, who threw themselves into battle, sowing some confusion.
 French artillery fire forced them to retreat.
 The French expelled the Prussians from the city; they retreated to Montabaur, while the French fortified their positions.
 The entire battle took 90 minutes.